 Wires and wireless

 For the USB-microDig, regular/passive USB extension cables upto 6ft or longer ones that are powered/active work fine, or for even longer distances use USB cable extenders from eg. APC, IOGear, CablesToGo or Icron.
-Also, wireless USB devices or TCP/IP-based (WiFi or ethernet) USB device servers should work with the USB-microDig (v7.10/7.1 or higher).
-To extend your MIDI cable, use a MIDI Solutions Thru box or MLA-XLR MIDI Line Amplifier or go via RS422 with EES LDM - 4 or go via Ethernet .
+Also, wireless USB devices or TCP/IP-based (WiFi or ethernet) USB device servers, eg. from IOGear, should work with the USB-microDig (v7.10/7.1 or higher).
+To extend your MIDI cable, use a MIDI Solutions Thru box or a MLA-XLR MIDI Line Amplifier or go via RS422 with EES LDM - 4 or go via Ethernet .
 For wireless MIDI, try BLE-MIDI (MIDI over Bluetooth Low Energy), supported on MacOS and Windows 10.
 Here's some info how to connect to iPhone and iPad with a wired MIDI interface, but you can also send MIDI over Bluetooth to an iPhone or iPad.
-There are a number of wireless MIDI devices, see eg. AirPower, Missing Link, MIDIJet Pro, MidiStream, WIDI-X8, MidAir.
+There are a number of wireless MIDI hardware devices, see eg. AirPower2, Missing Link, MIDIJet Pro, MidiStream, WIDI-X8, MidAir.
 To extend or improve the range of your Bluetooth adapter, try a long range access point from eg. BlueGiga, AirCable or BlueOne.

 Mapping and routing

 To make your I-CubeX data appear as keyboard strokes, try our keycode/string mapper.
 For more sophisticated (conditional) re-mapping of your I-CubeX data to different MIDI messages, or to make your I-CubeX data appear as keyboard strokes or mouse movements, or to map to other Windows messages, use MIDI translator Pro.
 Another option is ICON (Input Configurator).
-For MacOS, there's MIDIPipe or try JunXion.
+For MacOS, there's MIDIPipe or try JunXion or MIDI Stroke.
 Also, look into OSCulator and go wild with OSC.
 For Virtual Joystick mapping functionality, check PPJoy.
 You are probably using MIDI Yoke as a virtual MIDI port to route your I-CubeX sensor data, but there's also LoopMIDI, LoopBe1 (which only provides one port though) and Jackaudio, which is actually primarily for audio signal routing but they have a great list of (mainly Linux) audio applications.
 NADA and iStuff are software layers to help you use input devices in all kinds of software apps.
 Need to work on multiple computers with MIDI programs, but without going through MIDI ?
 Route the MIDI data with ipMIDI or MIDIoverLAN CP or simply by setting up a network session in the MIDI Studio of the Audio MIDI utility on MacOS.
 More MIDI over ethernet solutions are available from KISS box.

 Software tinkering tools

-piece of software for I-Cubists.
-We support it with a variety of tools.
+piece of software for I-Cubists because we support it with a variety of tools.

-CPS is a realtime interactive programming environment for
+There are now a lot of realtime interactive programming environments for

 Music, sound and other noisy devices